oneapi-src/oneDAL/docs/source/daal/algorithms/decision_forest/decision-forest-classification.rst

   .. tab:: Java*

-   .. note:: There is no support for Java on GPU.
    .. note:: The Java interfaces are deprecated in the oneDAL library and may no longer be supported in future releases.

     - :java_example:`DfClsDenseBatchModelBuilder.java <decision_forest/DfClsDenseBatchModelBuilder.java>`